arindas/laminarmq/src/intro.md

 protocols like MQTT could be implemented.
 Users are free to read the messages with offsets in any order they need.

-Refer to [API Documentation](https://docs.rs/laminarmq) for reference.
+Refer to [API Documentation](https://docs.rs/laminarmq) for library documentation.

 ## License